Haemorrhoids G001

 - Piles

-- Thrombosed external haemorrhoid/pile
+- Thrombosed external haemorrhoid (pile)

 Conditions not covered by SOP

-- Anorectal varices - non-SOP
+- Anorectal varices #

-- Asymptomatic (enlarged) haemorrhoids - N.I.F.
+- Asymptomatic (enlarged) haemorrhoids (not a disease or injury)

 Clinical onset